reficio/soap-ws/README.md

 * supports SOAP 1.1 and 1.2
 * supports all four WS flavors: rpc-encoded, rpc-literal, document-literal and document-encoded
 * supports SSL and basic-authentication
-* supports SOCKS and HTTP(s) proxies
+* supports SOCKS, HTTP and HTTPS proxies
 * supports SpringFramework
-* supports JUnit
+* supports JUnit, Spock and Arquillian

 ### Main features

 soap-builder:

-* fetch, parse and store WSDL (hierarchical WSDL and hierarchical XSD supported)
+* fetch, parse and store WSDL (hierarchical WSDLs and XSDs supported)
-* soap message generation in the XML format on the basis of imported WSDL
+* generate a soap XML message on the basis of the imported WSDL

 soap-client:

 * communication and message handling purely in the XML format
 * basic authentication and SSL support
-* HTTP and SOCKS proxy support, with/without basic authentication
+* HTTP(s) and SOCKS proxy support, with/without basic authentication

 soap-server: